If you’re raising chickens for eggs, then there’s no way you can do without nesting boxes. But how many nesting boxes per chicken is ideal?

 For instance, if the chickens constantly feel threatened where they are, they may not give off their best when laying.

-Consequently, you need to choose a location that’s quiet, peaceful, and a little darker than usual.
+Consequently, you must choose a quiet, peaceful location that is a little darker than usual.

-More importantly, you should consider placing nesting boxes in areas that are shielded from the weather and also predator-free.
+More importantly, you should consider placing nesting boxes in areas shielded from the weather and predator-free.

 Level Of Placement

-One of the problems faced by most chicken keepers is the presence of predators.
+One of the problems most chicken keepers face is the presence of predators.

 To prevent predators from interfering with the well-being of your flock, you need to find the best level at which to place the nesting box.

-If you have one or two chickens within your flock that love to stick their beaks in eggs, you might want to keep the boxes at a level where these cannibalistic chickens can’t reach.
+If you have one or two chickens in your flock that love to stick their beaks in eggs, you might want to keep the boxes at a level these cannibalistic chickens can’t reach.

 Frequently Asked Questions